jasmeetsingh-028/Fast-Food-Case-Study/README.md

 The objectives of this analysis are as follows:
 - Explore the relationships between food attributes (e.g., taste, healthiness) and customer ratings.
-- Understand Market Segementation using the dataset,.
+- Understand Market Segementation using the dataset.
 - Visualize key insights to aid in decision-making for food-related businesses.

 ## Getting Started